Updated: May 5, 2024

 If you owe less than $50,000 and can pay off the balance within 12 months, you can apply for a standard plan.
 You can do so online at myPATH or using the fax, email, or phone numbers listed above.

 When applying, you only need to note your name, tax ID number, and the number of months you need to make payments.
-Generally, you should get a response in 48 hours, and if you don't, you should call the DOR.
+Generally, you should get a response in 48 hours, and if you do not, you should call the DOR.

 Note that when you apply for a payment plan, it only includes the amounts currently in collections.
 If you've recently filed a return or have a tax assessment from an audit that you want to include, you need to file REV-638 when you apply.